Disagreement-based Active Learning in Online Settings: Introduction

 A much celebrated active learning algorithm was given by Cohn, Atlas, and Ladner~\cite{cohn1994improving}.
 Named after its inventors, the CAL algorithm is applicable to a general hypothesis space $\mathcal H$.
-It, however, relies on the strong assumption of realizability (a.k.a., separability)---the existence of an error-free classifier $h^*$ in $\mathcal H$.
-In this realizable case, hypotheses inconsistent with a single label can be safely eliminated from further consideration.
-Based on this key fact, CAL operates by maintaining two sets at each time: the \emph{version space} consisting of all surviving hypotheses (i.e., those that are consistent with all past labels), and the \emph{region of disagreement}, a subset of $\mathcal X$ for which there is disagreement among hypotheses in the current version space regarding their labels.
-CAL queries labels if and only if the instance falls inside the current region of disagreement.
-Each queried label reduces the version space, which in turn may shrink the region of disagreement, and the algorithm iterates indefinitely.
-Note that instances outside the region of disagreement are classified with the same label by all the hypotheses in the current version space.
-It is thus easy to see that CAL represents a much conservative approach: it only disregards instances whose labels can already be inferred from past labels.
-Quite surprisingly, by merely avoiding querying labels that carry no additional information, exponential reduction in label complexity can be achieved in a broad class of problems. (see, for example, an excellent survey by Dasgupta~\cite{dasgupta2011two} and a monograph by Hanneke~\cite{hanneke2014theory}).
+It, however, relies on the strong assumption of realizability, i.e., the instances are perfectly separable and there exists an error-free classifier in $\mathcal H$.
+In this case, hypotheses inconsistent with a single label can be safely eliminated from further consideration.
+Based on this key fact, CAL operates by maintaining two sets at each time: the \emph{version space} consisting of all surviving hypotheses (i.e., those that are consistent with all past labels), and the \emph{region of disagreement} (RoD), a subset of $\mathcal X$ for which there is disagreement among hypotheses in the current version space regarding their labels.
+CAL queries labels if and only if the instance falls inside the current RoD.
+Each queried label reduces the version space, which in turn may shrink the RoD, and the algorithm iterates indefinitely.
+Note that instances outside the RoD are given the same label by all the hypotheses in the current version space.
+It is thus easy to see that CAL represents a conservative approach: it only disregards instances whose labels can already be perfectly inferred from past labels.
+Quite surprisingly, by merely avoiding querying labels that carry no additional information, exponential reduction in label complexity can be achieved in a broad class of problems.
+(See, for example, an excellent survey by Dasgupta~\cite{dasgupta2011two} and a monograph by Hanneke~\cite{hanneke2014theory}).